peterbartlett64/single_cell_reloc/README.md

 All explanations given should be dated for pipeline protocol changes (DD/MM/YY)

 ----Comment structure---
 Code is commented throughout using the better comments extension for VScode.
-A copy of the markup types is included in the extra documentation.
+A copy of the markup types is included in the Further Documentation.
+(They are also listed at the bottom of this document)
 Refer to "better-comments.tags": [

 	]

 #!
 These are possible issues
 #* Description of single line.
 THis is the most commmon comment type throughout pipeline
 #< Start of related loop or logic